Expert Ratings For Duke Realty | Benzinga

 |0

-These 7 analysts have an average price target of $52.43 versus the current price of Duke Realty at 51.0, implying upside.
+These 8 analysts have an average price target of $53.0 versus the current price of Duke Realty at 53.02, implying downside.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.